 If you love sweet rice dishes, you must try the ketan serundeng, which is an Indonesian dessert that contains coconut.
 I couldn’t get enough of this amazing tropical dish!
 There were also some magnificent fried balls made from yellow peas, as well as an airy and fluffy flour vada with a spicy pepper chutney.
 Don’t miss the bojo, a Jewish cake that is made from grated casaba and coconut and is flavored with rum!

 For dessert, I went for the very first Indian dish I ever tried in India, jalebi.
 This syrupy, deep-fried, orange dough spiral was every bit as amazing as it was when I first tried it in Chandni Chowk in Delhi.

-After you eat, wander around the market to see what you find.
+After you eat, wander around the suriname’s capital city market to see what you find.
 There’s a fish market there that is absolute sensory overload between the smell of fresh fish and the sight of butchers quickly breaking them down in front of your eyes.
 You can also find fresh chicken, shrimp, and venison in the market.
-Meat markets are always a raw but amazing look into the local culture.
+Meat markets are always a raw but amazing look into the local history and culture.
 It’s an authentic experience, for sure!

 As my time in Kwatta Sunday Market concluded, I came across a barbershop.
 I didn’t go inside because I was pressed for time, even though I needed a trim.
 You can also find vendor selling everything from fresh ginger beer to CDs to jars of homemade mango chutney!
 This market is one of the top things to see and do in Paramaribo and one of the best times you’ll have in Suriname!